ctmrbio/stag-mwc/docs/source/modules.rst

 :Output folder: ``bbcountunique``

 The ``assess_depth`` module uses `BBMap`_'s very fast kmer counting algorithms to produce saturation curves.
-The saturation curve essentially shows a histogram of the proportion of unique kmers observed per reads processed, and can be used to assess how deep a sample has been sequenced.
+The saturation curve shows a histogram of the proportion of unique kmers observed per reads processed, and can be used to assess how deep a sample has been sequenced.
 The module outputs one plot per sample.